 - Financial Risk Management Update

 Swiss Re’s Risk Management function provides regular risk reports to the Board of Directors, which are discussed in depth by the Finance and Risk Committee.
 These reports cover Swiss Re’s compliance with the Group’s risk tolerance criteria, major changes in risk and capital adequacy measures and a description of the Group’s main risk issues, including related risk management actions.
 The Finance and Risk Committee regularly reports to the entire Board of Directors.

 Duty to inform on extraordinary events

-As soon as the Group CEO or the Group EC becomes aware of any significant extraordinary business development or event, it is obliged to inform the Board of Directors immediately.
-The Board has specific respective reporting procedures in place.
+As soon as the Group CEO or the Group EC becomes aware of any significant extraordinary business development or event, they are obliged to inform the Board of Directors immediately.
+The Board has specific reporting procedures in place.